Maitre-Pangolin/grisbi/devlog.md

 Refactored my console.logger to include any number of ...args

 Let's create fake expenses for at least two users and spanning three not contiguous months.

+SHOULD REFACTOR CONTROLLERS DB CALL => DRY

+Should modify http res status.

+Implemented put and delete on expenses and refactored some routes